IEEEServices/hackathon-2021/README.md

 **Your Awesome Program**: Collaboration has always been an important concept in the scientific community.
 In addition to using the build-in programs, you can come up with your own Qiskit Runtime programs that can help you and others accelerate their research.
-Much like the existing build-in programs, your new program will benefit the most from the Qiskit Runtime architecture if it requires iterative quantum/classical processing.
+Much like the existing built-in programs, your new program will benefit the most from the Qiskit Runtime architecture if it requires iterative quantum/classical processing.
 Ideally, the program would be flexible enough to suite a wide range of applications but also easy to use.